Latin America & the Caribbean

-IFC has invested over $65 billion in Latin America and the Caribbean since its first project in Brazil, in 1956.
+IFC has invested over $76 billion in Latin America and the Caribbean since our first project in Brazil, in 1957.
 This includes more than $20 billion mobilized from other investors.
 Today, IFC has offices in 16 countries across Latin America and the Caribbean which manage our operations in the region.

 In the fiscal year that ended in June 2016, our long-term investments in the region totaled more than $5.1 billion, including about $2.4 billion mobilized from other investors.
 By supporting the private sector, we helped countries in the region achieve inclusive growth, deepen regional economic integration, and address the challenges of climate change and natural-resource management.